-- Piloted with 2012-13 Honours physiology class (n = 51 students), but now running for 5 years. - Team of academic and technical staff involved to design, review and assess material. - Materials and logistics to make it successful for both staff and students had to be considered and designed carefully (see Figs. 2 & 3).
+- Piloted with smaller class to make development easier (n = 22 students). - Team of academic and technical staff involved to design, review and assess material - Materials and logistics to make it successful for both staff and students had to be considered and designed carefully (see Figs. 2 & 3).